dmlc/dgl/docs/source/guide/training-edge.rst

             return {'score': score}

         def forward(self, graph, h, etype):
-            # h contains the node representations computed from the GNN above.
+            # h contains the node representations for each edge type computed from
+            # the GNN for heterogeneous graphs defined in the node classification
+            # section (Section 5.1).
             with graph.local_scope():
                 graph.ndata['h'] = h   # assigns 'h' of all node types in one shot graph.apply_edges(self.apply_edges, etype=etype)